 Another option available to business owners is securing a loan through an SBA network.
 These arrangements involve the entrepreneur receiving a commercial loan through a bank (or authorized SBA lender) structured with specific terms set by the SBA provider.
 This strategy protects the lenders by creating a buffer should the entrepreneur default on the loan.
 Per the SBA arrangement, the network will pay back a portion of the loan to the lender.
 This additional security can help entrepreneurs secure funding, even if they don’t qualify for traditional business loans.

 Rollover for business startups (ROBS) is a funding option that involves dipping into retirement accounts, such as an IRA or 401(k), and leveraging those funds for business use.
-It isn't a loan or a withdrawal, as explained in this post by FitSmallBusiness.com, but instead is a clever way to tap into your retirement funds early.
+It isn't a loan or a withdrawal, as explained by FitSmallBusiness.com, but instead is a clever way to tap into your retirement funds early.

 While this option is only suitable for entrepreneurs who already have robust retirement portfolios (typically $50k+), it’s an effective way to generate funding without relying on outside loans.
 Plus, this is a rare example of a strategy that lets entrepreneurs cash in retirement funds early without paying those stiff early withdrawal penalties.

 If funds are needed, why not crowdsource?
 This can be an ideal funding option for both emerging startups and startups that already have existing fanbases.
-Websites like Kickstarter and Indiegogo have exploded in popularity for their ability to help users secure funding for various projects, and the same can apply to a struggling startup.
+Websites like Bonfire, Kickstarter, and Indiegogo have exploded in popularity for their ability to help users secure funding for various projects, and the same can apply to a struggling startup.
 Note that crowdfunding strategies typically apply to one-off projects or specific project milestones wherein users receive a benefit in exchange for their donation.
 This makes crowdsourcing a great supplementary funding source, but it’s not a long-term strategy.